Create a Website Account - Manage notification subscriptions, save form progress and more.

 According to the National Fire Protection Association (NFPA), minimum protection requires a smoke detector outside each sleeping area and on every level of the home, including the basement.

 On floors without bedrooms, detectors should be installed in or near living areas such as dens, living rooms, or family rooms.
 For extra protection, the NFPA suggests installing additional detectors in dining rooms, furnace rooms, utility rooms, and hallways.
+There should be one smoke detector located in every bedroom of a household.

 Smoke detectors are not recommended for kitchens, bathrooms, or garages - where there are cooking fumes or steam.
 Attics and other unheated spaces - where humidity and temperature changes might affect a detector's operation.